 So, that finding intrigued me, and I was curious to learn if dynamic warm up activities were equally worthless.
 In my research, I reviewed a study by Yamaguchi, Takizawa, and Shibata (2015) and found that performing a dynamic stretching routine improved running performance as measured by time to exhaustion and total running distance.
 This is good news for the firefighter whose crew makes running a go-to form of training while prepping for the season.
 Sadly, no good research is out there for its effectiveness on hiking performance!
 But the point is, dynamic stretching before running improves your performance.
 You can go harder for longer.
 Which is crucial.

 There is a common myth out there that if you don’t stretch before or after an activity that you put yourself at risk for injury.
 If you are thinking about getting crazy and heading in to your superintendent’s office and preaching that the crew needs time for stretching because of injury risk then you’d be wrong.
 The same researchers searched through over 100 published studies and found no evidence that stretching reduces injury rates (neither static nor dynamic).
 In fact, static stretches may actually reduce muscle activation which could further your risk of injury.
 For dynamic, there has been a lack of data collected to analyze whether or not it is effective.
-So if you are getting repeated injuries and think it is because you aren’t stretching enough before any activity then this isn’t the case.
+There are options to reduce this risk as much as possible, especially if you feel an ache or pain in your joints during stretches.
+These can be things like compressions sleeves.
+You can find the Top Elbow Compression Sleeve for Elbow Pain online on sites like Kunto Fitness, which are specifically made to prevent injuries and protect joints.
+However, if you are getting repeated injuries and think it is because you aren’t stretching enough before any activity then this isn’t the case.
 Rather than stretching and stretching, it makes more sense to find somewhere that offers physical therapy palo alto ca and speak to one of the therapists about your injuries.

 First off, let’s be clear that just because research does not fully support something does not mean that it has lost its usefulness.
 I know firsthand that what works in the field, the gym, or out on the line, may not always have the best evidence for why we use it.
 If you or your crew are using one of the methods of stretching talked about today and it works, then stick with it!